dwjoyce/pythonbook/chapters/Grouping data together.rst

 #.
 Use the ``in`` operator to test whether a value is contained by the list.

 #.
 Use the ``choice`` function from the ``random`` module to select one item, chosen in a random fashion, from a list of possible items.

 #.
+Every value or variable in Python belongs to a type (e.g. str, int, list), and every type has a number of functions that operate on the data it contains.
+Use the ``variable.function_name`` notation to invoke a type function, just like invoking a function side a module.

+#.
 We now know five types of data - integers, floats, strings, booleans and lists.
 Lists can contain any of the other types of data, including sub-lists!